competentum/cg-dialog/README.md

 var settings = {
     title: 'Dialog example',
     content: 'This is dummy copy.
-It is not meant to be read.
-It has been placed here solely to demonstrate the look and feel of finished, typeset text.
-Only for show.
+It is not meant to be read. ' + 'It has been placed here solely to demonstrate the look and feel of finished, typeset text. ' + 'Only for show.
 He who searches for meaning here will be sorely disappointed.',
     //content: document.getElementById('dialog_form'), // can be DOM Element
     type: CgDialog.TYPES.OK, // can be OK or OK_CANCEL
     // opening and closing of the dialog can be handled in callbacks